-Putting your home on the market can be a stressful process, especially when you don’t know what to expect.
-Fortunately, with the help of an experienced agent and this easy to follow guide, you can smoothly complete the process.
-Following these steps will help you prepare so you can get organized and sell your home for the best price possible.
+Putting your home on the market can be stressful, especially when you don’t know what to expect.
+Fortunately, with the help of an experienced agent and this easy-to-follow guide, you can smoothly complete the process.
+These steps will help you prepare to organize and sell your home for the best price possible.

-Knowing how to price your home is one of the most important parts of the selling process.
-When you set a fair price in the beginning, you’ll get the most interest from other real estate agents and prospective buyers.
-Overpricing your home could lead to reduced interest, and underpricing leads to receiving less than what your home is worth.
+Knowing how to price your home is one of the most essential parts of the selling process.
+When you set a fair price initially, you’ll get the most interest from other real estate agents and prospective buyers.
+Overpricing your home could lead to reduced interest, and underpricing leads to receiving less than your home is worth.
 Working with a real estate agent is the best way to determine the right selling price for your home.
 An agent with experience can determine what other comparable homes are selling for, evaluate the current market, and may even suggest a home appraisal.

 If you’ve kept your home in showroom condition since you’ve lived in it, you’re in the minority of homeowners.
-Once you price your home, it’s time to start getting it ready to be shown to potential buyers.
-This includes getting rid of clutter, depersonalizing the space so that buyers can envision themselves in the space, making any small repairs, and doing a deep clean to make sure your home is in pristine condition.
+Once you price your home, it’s time to get it ready to be shown to potential buyers.
+This includes getting rid of clutter, depersonalizing the space so buyers can envision themselves in the space, making any minor repairs, and doing a deep clean to ensure your home is in pristine condition.

 I will develop a marketing strategy that is perfect for advertising your home.
-This involves listing the home and then driving the right people to that listing through social media campaigns, agent-to-agent referrals, traditional media, or SEO advertising.
-My team creates a marketing campaign that aims to get the most possible traffic to your listing in the first three weeks after becoming a client.
+This involves listing the house and then driving the right people to that listing through social media campaigns, agent-to-agent referrals, traditional media, or SEO advertising.
+My team creates a marketing campaign to get the most possible traffic to your listing in the first three weeks after becoming a client.

 Once we deem the offer is acceptable, we will review the proposed contract to make sure it’s all in order and includes the necessary components such as deposit amount, down payment, financing, inspection rights and repair allowances, contingencies, settlement date, and a list of fees and who will pay them.
 When both parties have agreed to the term, a final contract will be prepared by your agent.

 You have accepted an offer and are now very close to the end of your selling journey.
 But first, you and the buyer must make a list of what needs to be done before closing.
 In some cases, your home may need to be formally inspected, surveyed, and appraised.
-In other cases, major or minor repairs will need to be made before the house can close.
-I will head up efforts to develop and execute this list, get each action item paid for by the correct party, and make sure everything is in order by the closing date.
+In other cases, major or minor repairs must be made before the house can close.
+I will head up efforts to develop and execute this list, get each action item paid for by the correct party, and ensure everything is in order by the closing date.
 A few days before the closing date, we will call the company closing the transaction to make sure everything is ready to go.
-If you haven’t done so already, you also need to make arrangements to move out of the home so the new buyer can take possession.
+If you haven’t done so already, you must also make arrangements to move out of the home so the new buyer can take possession.

 You’ve reached the last step in the seller’s process.
-When you close on a home you are selling, you are legally transferring ownership of the property to the new buyer.
-We will meet with the company closing the transaction to sign the final paperwork and go over any issues that have not yet been taken care of.
-During this time, you can also make plans with your REALTOR to handle final details such as canceling utilities, cable, and lawn or trash services, changing the name on accounts that the new owner is retaining and ensuring the new owner has instructions for all appliances that will remain in the home.
+When you close on a home you sell, you legally transfer ownership of the property to the new buyer.
+We will meet with the company completing the transaction to sign the final paperwork and review any issues that have not yet been resolved.
+During this time, you can also make plans with your REALTOR to handle final details such as canceling utilities, cable, and lawn or trash services, changing the name on accounts that the new owner is retaining, and ensuring the new owner has instructions for all appliances that will remain in the home.

-Once you have sold your home, you’re free to take the next step on your journey.
+Once you have sold your home, you can take the next step.
 Whether this is relocating to a new city, moving into a larger home, or downsizing and enjoying your life as empty-nesters, knowing all your selling responsibilities have been taken care of will help you achieve peace of mind for your new path.

 At Guide Real Estate, we believe in lifelong learning, collaboration, and growth.
 We commit to being better tomorrow than we are today.
 Our commitment to being better tomorrow than we are today begins with serving you.
 How can we help?